Really-Simple-Plugins/complianz-gdpr/readme.txt

 == Change log ==
 = 4.6.3 =
+* Fix: Tag Manager event not firing in new style checkboxes
 * Improvement: catch error when uploads dir is not writable, for pdf creation
 * Fix: Correctly replace banner labels in policy
 * Fix: after 4.6.0 update script-center custom scripts not firing after consent